Profitability & how to build a sustainable business

 How to build a sustainable business

 Dad helped me to work out what was reasonable and achievable to set as a monthly income target.
-It’s important to review this monthly to ensure you don’t lose focus on this side of your business.
+I grew to appreciate how important it is to review this monthly to ensure you don’t lose focus on this side of your business.
 It’s all too easy to get sucked into being busy, but lose sight of clear priorities that will actually drive your business forward and help you make a sustainable living.

 Work backwards from how much you need each month